Altun Jan Khatun

 Altun Jan Khatun (died December 1060) was the principal consort of Sultan Tughril I, the founder of the Seljuk Empire, ruling from 1037 to 1063.
+She was a highly influential and benevolent woman.
+She also wielded influence in state affairs and had a significant impact on Toghril’s decisions.

 Early life

 Altun Jan Khatun was a Turkish woman, possibly from Khwarazm.
 Before becoming Tughril Beg's wife she had been married to the Khwarazm Shah Shah Malik.
 Her son by that marriage, Anushirwan, apparently remained with her after she married Tughril Beg in around 1043.

 Political influence

-Tughril Beg is reported to have consulted his chief wife Altun Jan in affairs, Sibt ibn al-Jawzi states that she was a religious woman, much given to charitable works, of good judgement and firm determination.
+Tughril Beg is reported to have consulted his chief wife Altun Jan in affairs, Sibt ibn al-Jawzi states that she was a religious woman, much given to charitable works, of good judgement and firm determination.Alton Jan, the principal wife of Toghril Beg, according to Sebt ibn Jauzi, was a pious woman who engaged in charitable works, rendered fair judgments, and made wise, logical, and decisive decisions.
+The Sultan listened to her counsel and at times even referred judgments to her.

 When Tughril Beg went to Hamadan in 1058 to deal with the revolt of Ibrahim Inal, he sent Altun Jan, Anushirwan and Al-Kunduri to Baghdad.
 Despite the Caliph's objection, Altun Jan went to join her husband at Hamadan, taking the treasury and Seljuk soldiery in Baghdad with her, leaving al-Kanduri.
 When Ibrahim Inal learnt of Altun Jan's approach he seems to have sent a force to have her intercepted.
 Other Turkmen joined Tughril Beg's forces, and defeated Ibrahim Inal.
 After this Tughril retired to Rey, where Altun Jan joined him.

 In Tughril's last days, before al-Basasiri's seizure of the city, a convoluted plot had been hatched by Altun Jan and his vizier al-Kunduri to install Altun Jan's son, Anushirwan.
 However, Anushirwan attracted no support, and Altun Jan soon dissociated herself from the plot, all of whose conspirators appear to have been eventually restored to favor without further punishment.